vsc-github/to-do-webapp/README.md

 # to-do-webapp

  REST API written in node.js, express, mongoose & mongodb for a simple to-do app that uses passport.js authentication.
+ The user gets an automated e-mail 2 minutes before the due task where he can snooze or delete the item.

 * Make sure you've node & npm installed.
 Using ```node/npm --version```.
 * Run a monogo instance by typing ```mongod``` in the console